-A mid-line runs along the length of the field, passing through the center of the field.
-The mid-line is parallel to the touch lines.
-This line is used to provide adequate features for the geometry calibration of the vision software.
+The goal-to-goal line runs along the length of the field, passing through the center of the goals and the field.
+The goal-to-goal line is parallel to the touch lines.

+This line is used to provide adequate features for the geometry calibration of the vision software and for optional local localisation of robots.